 Year two would see a conscious effort to improve the delivery of the product based on the customer's voice in the second year.

-With this 3-year horizon view you can incorporate breakthrough initiatives into your policy which map to your customer’s voice and deliver true value to them.
+With this 3-year horizon view, you can incorporate breakthrough initiatives into your policy that map to your customer’s voice and deliver true value to them.

 4 questions to ask about your customer's voice